danktankk/dramallama/README.md

 # dramallama — A Self-Hosted LLM Discord Bot

 > **Note:** This project is based on [dhavdc/discord-bot-llm](https://github.com/dhavdc/discord-bot-llm).
-> For a the walkthrough and demo, you watch his video here:
+> For a walkthrough and demo, you can watch his video here:
 > [https://www.youtube.com/watch?v=aNzc8BsPIkQ&t=724s](https://www.youtube.com/watch?v=aNzc8BsPIkQ&t=724s)
-> The second half of the video explains how to get the bot running on AWS as well.
+> The second half of the video explains how to get the bot running on AWS.

 ---